NATIONAL CRAWFISH DAY

 NATIONAL CRAWFISH DAY HISTORY

-Shell Shack founded National Crawfish Day on April 17, 2020, to celebrate one of the most beloved native foods of Southern culture.
+Shell Shack founded National Crawfish Day on April 17, 2020, to celebrate one of Southern culture’s most beloved native foods.
 They encourage everyone to get out during the peak season to indulge in a crawfish boil surrounded by friends and family.

-The Registrar at National Day Calendar proclaimed celebration to be observed on April 17th, annually.
+The Registrar at National Day Calendar proclaimed National Crawfish Day to be observed on April 17th, annually.